 Yes, EASY Chocolate Creme Brulee.
 No bake, no eggs, no water bath, and you don’t even need a torch if you don’t have one.
 Amazing chocolate custard in a small batch – for two!

 I know, right?
 I almost can’t get over the fact that chocolate creme brulee exists.
 Like, for real, it does.
 I know, I made it.
 And, even better than chocolate creme brulee, this recipe is so easy you can do it right now.
 No fussy recipe here – this is an Easy Chocolate Creme Brulee recipe.
 Even if you’re thinking, “Oh, no, creme brulee.
 I can’t make that, it’s too hard!” you can make this, I promise.

 Not only does this recipe not have eggs, but it doesn’t need to be baked, it doesn’t need a water bath, and if you don’t have a torch?
 NO PROBLEM.
-Looking at that photo above and the one right below – do you see the difference?
-One is a torch and one is without, but they both have a thick crunchy sugar topping.
-That topping is required for creme brulee, and, well, both fit that bill!